manjil-saikia/combinatorics.in/_courses/permutations.md

 theories.
 By integrating geometric, algebraic, and analytic techniques, students investigate how permutations can be decomposed, restricted, and quantified.

-The course has two major themes: permutation statistics and \(q\)-analogues, and the theory of pattern avoidance.
+The course has two major themes: permutation statistics and q-analogues, and the theory of pattern avoidance.